strusoft/femdesign-api/README.md

 [IsLacingDisabled()]
 ```

-These library specific code regions and attributes are stripped for each repesctive branch.
+These library specific code regions and attributes are stripped for each repesctive branch using [convertLibrary.py](scripts/convertLibrary/convertLibrary.py).

 ### dynamo
 The dynamo branch contains the code for the dynamo solution.
 To setup a solution in Visual studio for the grasshopper branch: